royertiago/porrinha/tutorial.md

 (On a later read, he discovers the reasons reading [`file_structure.md`](file_structure.md).)

-Now, Ricardo have another function to implement (`random_player::generate`);
-he decides to do so on `ai.cpp` for no particular reason.
+Ricardo implements the function `random_player::generate` in `ai.cpp`.
+For now, he decides to ignore the command line arguments.

     #include "random_player.h"
     #include "ai.h"

     namespace random_player {

-        Player * generate( int /*players*/, int /*chopsticks*/ ) {
+        core * generate( cmdline::args&& ) {
-            return new RandomPlayer;
+            return new Randomcore;
         }

     } // namespace random_player

-Ricardo could have used the variable `players` and `chopsticks` to parametrize the code of the player, but, since the player does random movements, he simply ignore that values.
+His artificial intelligence is finished!
+Now, Ricardo only needs to integrate it with the main repository.

 ### Git submodule